Is your liver healthy?

 Alcoholic

-As the liver breaks down alcohol, the process can generate harmful substances that can in turn damage liver cells, promote inflammation and weaken the organ and other parts of your body.
-This process can additionally lead to a build-up of fats in the organ.
+As the liver breaks down alcohol, the process can generate harmful substances that can damage liver cells, promote inflammation and weaken the organ and other parts of your body.
+This process can additionally lead to a build-up of fat in the organ.

 “Fatty liver disease, no matter what causes it, is often caught when screening for other issues” says Dr. Leiknes.
 “That’s why it is so important to be open with your physician about your lifestyle and get regular check-ups.”

-Luckily, fatty liver of both types can generally be reversed before they worsen with an improved healthy diet, cutting down on alcohol consumption and weight loss and exercise.
-Regularly scheduled vaccinations for heptatitis A or B and the flu, all of which cause inflammation, can help prevent fatty liver or avoid the condition worsening to hepatitis or cirrhosis.
+Luckily, fatty liver of both types can generally be reversed before they worsen with an improved healthy diet, cutting down on alcohol consumption, weight loss and exercise.
+Regularly scheduled vaccinations for hepatitis A or B and the flu, all of which cause inflammation, can help prevent fatty liver or prevent the condition from worsening to hepatitis or cirrhosis.

 Related Posts